 If you speak with the parents of an autistic child, they’ll surely tell you at least one incident of a passer-by who told them to handle their misbehaving youngster or gave them a strange look.
-Most people assume that the child is naughty and doesn’t think that disability could be the reason behind their unnatural behavior.
+Most people assume that the child is naughty and don’t think that disability could be the reason behind their unnatural behavior.

-What Problems are Mostly Faced?
+What Problems Are Mostly Faced?

 Public places present many challenges for children with this disability.
 Autism creates extra difficulties which makes coping extremely hard as they do not understand appropriate social behavior and what’s normal for them looks strange to others.
 People don’t appreciate the difference.

 Sensory sensitiveness often promotes behaviors that are shocking to outsiders.
 Children with autism lick or sniff their parents out of love and innocence and the parents are aware of it, but if a stranger is liked or sniffed in the same manner, they are likely to be startled and react in an unfriendly manner.

 Eating issues often create trouble in public gatherings.
 There are several taboos related to food and for children with autism, it can be difficult to observe them all.
 For instance, taking food from someone else’s plate is considered bad manners but a child with autism would not be able to understand that.

 Often people with ASD are not able to manage their voices.
 It is common for autistic people to speak too loud, and sound hostile or angry even when it is not the case.
 This makes people think that a person is being aggressive or rude deliberately when he or she is only trying to communicate in the best way possible.